keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 The intestines move digested food and liquid by a process called peristalsis.
 The National Institute of Diabetes and Digestive and Kidney Diseases explained, “The large, hollow organs of your GI tract contain a layer of muscle that enables their walls to move.
 The movement pushes food and liquid through your GI tract and mixes the contents within each organ.
 The muscle behind the food contracts and squeezes the food forward, while the muscle in the front of the food relaxes to allow the food to move.”[^43]

 Ever watch a centipede or a millipede walk?
-That’s similar to how those muscles move.
-Kind of inch-worming digested food along your intestinal tract.
-Marching your literal shit towards your colon.
+That’s similar to how those muscles move -- kind of inch-worming digested food along your intestinal tract -- marching your literal shit towards your colon.

-So, how does twisting help?
+So, how can twisting help?
 It can (*notice how I said can*) help things literally move around, much like a gentle abdominal massage can encourage intestinal movement.

-For the most part, as state by Kate Davidson, “Yoga may help relieve digestive issues by decreasing stress, increasing circulation, and promotion guy motility.
+For the most part, as stated by Kate Davidson, “Yoga may help relieve digestive issues by decreasing stress, increasing circulation, and promoting gut motility.
 However, scientists need to do more research to understand its role in specific digestive issues.”[^44]

 > Fun Fact: Scientists and doctors are studying and prescribing yoga to their clients with IBS (irritable bowel syndrome).
 However, the theory has very little to do with peristalsis.
-The thought is this: IBS may be caused by an over-active sympathetic nervous system (fight, flight, or physical challenge response), which draws essential blood and other necessary chemicals and fluids from the digestive system to focus on fighting/fleeing/or fulfilling a physical challenge.
+The thought is this: IBS may be caused by an over-active sympathetic nervous system (fight, flight, or physical challenge response), which draws essential blood and other necessary chemicals and fluids away from the digestive system to focus on fighting/fleeing/or fulfilling a physical challenge.
 Yoga, especially meditation and deep breathing exercises, have been proven to de-activate the sympathetic nervous system and activate the parasympathetic nervous system (rest and digest response), which, in turn, calms the digestion system and helps things return to a more normal state.[^45]

 Keep in mind: I *teach* yoga for a living.
 I’m not trying to yuck your yum.